 About the Pacific Northwest Golf Association

 The PNGA was founded on February 4, 1899.
-It is a 501c3 charitable, international, amateur golf association dedicated to preserving the true spirit of golf by supporting our allied associations, conducting quality championships, and promoting activities beneficial to golfers in the Pacific Northwest.
-The original purpose of the PNGA was to conduct a regional amateur championship for men and women, and for 118 years the Association has been a pioneer in developing and providing competitions and services to Northwest golfers.
-Today, the PNGA remains committed to being a truly regional organization, providing benefits to 220,000 individuals at over 720 PNGA member golf clubs.
+It is a 501c3 charitable, international, amateur golf association dedicated to preserving the true spirit of golf by supporting its member associations, conducting quality championships, and promoting activities beneficial to golfers in the Pacific Northwest.
+The original purpose of the PNGA was to conduct a regional amateur championship for men and women, and for 123 years the Association has been a pioneer in developing and providing competitions and services to Northwest golfers.
+Today, the PNGA remains committed to being a truly regional organization, providing benefits to more than 200,000 individuals through its member associations.